cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 Supported values for this field are: "classification" or "objectDetection".
 When this field is not provided, Juneberry will assume that the task is "classification".

+## tensorflow
+Specific parameters for TensorFlow usage.
+NOTE: Fully qualified paths for tensorflow must start with `tensorflow` and not `tf`.

+### callbacks
+A list of callbacks to be added to the callbacks list.
+Like plugins in Juneberry, these entries consist of a FQCN and optional kwargs to be used at construction.
+The callbacks should subclass `tensorflow.keras.callbacks.Callback` and are called using those APIs instead of `__call__(self)`.

+### loss_fn
+The fully qualified name of a TensorFlow loss function, such as "tensorflow.keras.losses.SparseCategoricalCrossentropy."

+### loss_args
+Keyword args to be provided to the loss function during construction.

+### lr_schedule_fn
+A string indicating which type of learning rate schedule function to use, such as "tensorflow.keras.optimizers.schedules.ExponentialDecay".

+### lr_schedule_args
+Keyword args to be provided to the lr_schedule_fn function during construction.

+### metrics
+A list of either metric names (e.g. "accuracy") or plugins that have a FQCN and optional kwargs.

+### optimizer_fn
+The name of an optimizer function, such as "tensorflow.keras.optimizers.SGD."
+If a learning rate scheduler is specified via (lr_schedule_fn), it will be constructed and supplied to the optimizer as `learning_rate` during optimizer construction.

+### optimizer_args
+Keyword args to be provided to the optimizer_fn function during construction.

 ## timestamp
 **Optional:** Timestamp (ISO format) indicating when the config was last modified.